Cliffs at Itbayat, Batanes

 Well, if you all don’t know yet, I’m the frail one in the family.
 I have poor eyesight.
 I have stomach issues.
 And I have crazy allergies.
 Let alone, motion sickness.

-The trip from Basco to Itbayat requires a three and a half hours of Faluwa boat ride.
-Which means, I’d have to endure the sea sailing, with the waves, undercurrent and all.
-Itbayat is close by the Pacific Ocean on the east, by the South China Seas on the west, and by the small uninhabited island in the north such as SiayanMataremMisanga, and Mavudis island.
+The trip from Basco to Itbayat requires a three-and-a-half-hour Faluwa boat ride, which means I had to endure the sea journey — waves, undercurrents, and all.
+Itbayat is bordered by the Pacific Ocean to the east, the South China Sea to the west, and several small uninhabited islands to the north, such as Siayan, Matarem, Misanga, and Mavudis Island.

-The boat and one of the boater.
+The boat and one of the boaters.

 Take note, we only had 1 day to explore the island.
 Can you guess how I managed it?

-Here are some of the beautiful sceneries that I missed.
+Here are some of the beautiful scenes that I missed.
 (In no particular order, since I didn’t see them myself and I really had no way of describing them better, other than how the rest of my group described it.)

 Spot my sister?
 She was helping them pull up the boat, although I’m not sure if her effort did help.
 Afterward, she was given a couple of fish as a token of gratitude.
-She said she honestly felt guilty in accepting it because she knew it could be their dinner later on.
+She said she honestly felt guilty about accepting it because she knew it could be their dinner later on.
 But of course, she did receive it, because it would be rude not to.

 I call them the survivors.
-Even after, the tumultuous boat-ride, they were able to recover fast and still hike up the caves!
+Even after the tumultuous boat ride, they were able to recover fast and still hike up the caves!
 When can I ever be a true adventurer like them??!!!

 My dad.
 Oh, the cliffs and beauty I never get to see!

 The doctor confirmed that I, indeed, threw up so much bile.
 He said that we should have decided to go straight to the hospital right after we docked.
-But since we didn’t, he just advised us not let it happen again.
+But since we didn’t, he just advised us not to let it happen again.

 Other Batanes Related Posts: